 Everyone loves having choices in life.
-In this lesson you are taught two methods for solving equivalent fractions with variables and you can choose the method you like best.
-After you pick a method you like, you will have practice so that you can be comfortable with solving this kind of math problem.
+In this lesson, learn two methods for solving equivalent fractions with variables and choose the method you like best!
+After you pick your favorite method, Mr. Buffington provides a few practice problems so that you can cement your knowledge of this important skill.

 Use science to topple a whole industry from the comfort of your home!
 With these two simple experiments using household items (well, also pipettes and homeopathic acid), debunk myths and attain supreme know-it-all status by proving homeopathy wrong.
 See how nitric acid should react with copper (ie: explosively), and then compare it with homeopathic nitric acid's reaction.
 Also, create a homemade pH indicator from cabbage and hot water and test the homeopathic acid yourself.

 In the anarchic world of international relations, how can we predict and explain outcomes?
 In this lesson, William Spaniel applies game theory, a methodology created to study economic interdependence, to political science.
 With simple mathematical models, you too can turn assumptions into predictions of action in global politics.